astronomer/docs/astro/astro-architecture.md

 There are two ways to run Astro:

-- With a multi-tenant standard cluster, which is the default.
+- With a multi-tenant standard cluster.
+(Default)
 - With a single-tenant dedicated cluster.

-You can interact with Astro using the [Cloud UI](#cloud-ui), the [Astro CLI](#astro-cli) or the Astro API.
-Your Airflow environments on Astro, called [Deployments](#deployment), can securely connect to external data services so that you can place Airflow at the heart of your data ecosystem.
+You can work with Astro using the [Cloud UI](#cloud-ui), the [Astro CLI](#astro-cli), or the Astro API.
+Your Airflow environments on Astro, called [Deployments](#deployment), securely connect to external data services, so that you can place Airflow at the core of your data ecosystem.

 ![Astro Hosted architecture overview](/img/docs/architecture-overview.png)

 ## Astro concepts and components

-While many concepts in Astro will be familiar to users of open source Airflow, there are some Astro concepts that are specific to the platform.
-The Astro ecosystem also consists of tools that enable you to interact with Astro and enrich your development and maintenance experience.
-The following topics explain these concepts and introduce the tools.
+While many concepts in Astro are similar to open source Airflow, some Astro concepts are specific to the platform.
+The Astro ecosystem also includes of tools that enable you to interact with Astro and enrich your development and maintenance experience.
+The following topics explain these concepts and introduce the tools:

 ### Astro CLI

-The [Astro CLI](cli/overview.md) is the primary interface for running Airflow locally and deploying Airflow files to Astro from a local machine or a CI/CD process.
-The Astro CLI is open source and requires either Docker or an alternative container management tool.
+The [Astro CLI](cli/overview.md) is the primary interface for running Airflow locally and deploying Airflow files to Astro from either a local machine or a CI/CD process.
+The Astro CLI is open source and requires either Docker or an alternative container management tool, like Podman.

 An Airflow project created with the Astro CLI is also known as an _Astro project_.
 It contains the set of files necessary to run Airflow, including dedicated folders for your DAG files, plugins, and dependencies.
-See [Run your first DAG](create-first-dag.md) to create your first Astro project.
+See [Run your first DAG with the Astro CLI](first-dag-cli.md) to create your first Astro project locally.

 ### Cloud UI